pjdijxhoorn/Milestone-project-3/readme.md

         os.environ.setdefault("MONGO_URI", "mongodb+srv://<username>:<password>@<cluster_name>.djxyg.mongodb.net/<database_name>?retryWrites=true&w=majority")
         os.environ.setdefault("MONGO_DBNAME", "<database_name>")

-9. make sure that your env.py file is added to .gitignore so your database information is not viewable by others.
+9. Make sure that your env.py file is added to .gitignore so your database information is not viewable by others.

-10. your local version is ready to run. activated it by typing the following command into your terminal:
+10. Your local version is ready to run.
+Activate it by typing the following command into your terminal:

         python3 run.py